My seventh annual Broadway gift guide below includes links and information on shopping for

 Applause Theatre and Cinema Books closed their bookstore on the Upper West Side, alas, but remains a publisher of quality theatrical books, which you can order online.

 Broadway Records sells gift cards, and a special treat — a limited number of CDs signed by the casts or individual perfomers.
-Their digital offerings include current and recent Broadway musicals Anastasia, Bandstand, The Color Purple, Groundhog Day, as well as the first ever Tony Award® Season compilation album, They also offer live performances of such Broadway stars as Patti LuPone, Aaron Tveit, Norbert Leo Butz and Laura Benanti at 54 Below.
+Their digital offerings include current and recent Broadway musicals such as Anastasia, Groundhog Day, My Fair Lady, as well as a 2017 Tony Award® Season compilation album, (no evidence of a 2018 edition.)
+They also offer live performances of such Broadway stars as Patti LuPone, Aaron Tveit, Norbert Leo Butz and Laura Benanti at 54 Below.

 (A night at 54 Below itself, “Broadway’s supper club,” would make a nice present.)

-Ghostlight/Sh-k-Boom — New include The Band’s Visit (“coming soon”), A Bronx Tale, Falsettos and War Paint.
+Ghostlight/Sh-k-Boom — Their bestseller is in Be More Chill…in vinyl.
+They also have The Band’s Visit, A Bronx Tale, Falsettos and War Paint.
 Their bestseller is Lin-Manuel Mirand’s In The Heights.
 Their releases run the gamut, Aladdin, Beautiful: The Carol King Musical, Bridges of Madison County, Daddy Long Legs, First Daughter Suite, Fortress of Solitude, Something Rotten, The Last Five Years (available as original cast album, 2013 Off-Broadway cast album, and movie soundtrack)

-Masterworks Broadway, a division of Sony Classics, offer SpongeBob Squarepants, and Hello, Dolly with Bette Midler (as well as the cast recordings of four other productions of Hello, Dolly.)
+Masterworks Broadway, a division of Sony Classics, offers the music of Harry Potter and the Cursed Child (yes, we know it’s not a musical), as well as Head Over Heels, The Prom, and Jesus Christ Superstar Live.
 Also: Kinky Boots, The King and I with Yul Brynner, the 1949 recording of Kiss Me Kate, and the original 1992 recording of Kander and Ebb’s Kiss of the Spider Woman, and lots of albums that don’t begin with the letter K, including the A-list album An American in Paris, and The Essential Sondheim, featuring songs from 16 of his musicals, and one movie score.

 For an extravagant gift, they sell Broadway in a Box – The Essential Broadway Musicals Collection — 25 (!)
 CDs of original cast recordings, from Annie to West Side Story.

-Atlantic Records, not normally in the original cast album business, is the company that put out the best-selling ‘Hamilton” album, now reaching double platinum status.
+Atlantic Records, not normally in the original cast album business, is the company that put out the best-selling ‘Hamilton” album.